rogerfarrell/Notes/Taking notes in Vim.md

 I will be using two separate tag formats.

-- I will use the `:tag:` format to list topics contained within a regular note.
+- I will use the `` `tag` `` format to list topics contained within a regular note.
 - Over time, I will want to create hub notes for every tag (the tag definitions, if you will).
-Each of these hubs will be be tagged with `:topic:name-of-topic:`, enumerating the tag for which it is a hub.
+Each of these hubs will be be tagged with `:name-of-topic:`, enumerating the tag for which it is a hub.